Zakaria Pintoo: Dhaka Wanderers

 Pintoo joined Dhaka Wanderers Club in 1959.
 His standout performance during the club's Aga Khan Gold Cup third-round victory against Sindh Youngmen's Club in his debut season helped the club reach the quarter-finals, where they lost to Ceylon.
+Pintoo was usually deployed as either a half-back or a center-back in a three-man defence.

 In 1960, Pintoo played a crucial role in defense alongside Abdul Gafur Baloch, helping Wanderers become First Division champions by overtaking their arch-rivals and defending champions, Mohammedan SC.
 In the single league, the club only lost to Mohammedan in the final matchday.
 That same year, he also contributed to the club's journey to the quarter-finals of the Aga Khan Gold Cup, where Wanderers defeated Pakistan Airlines 3–2 in a third-round replay.
 However, they were ultimately overwhelmed by Indonesian club PSM Makassar, suffering a 0–8 defeat in the semi-finals.

+During a match against the visiting Kolkata Mohammedan, Pintoo man-marked Mohammed Rahmatullah in a notable 2–1 victory for the Wanderers, which earned him praise from the Kolkata club's coach.

+East Pakistan

+Following his First Division title triumph with Dhaka Wanderers Club, Pintoo was included in the East Pakistan football team ahead of the 11th National Football Championship, held in Karachi in 1960.
+He played a crucial role in the team, captained by Zahirul Haque, which secured its first National Championship with a 1–0 victory over Karachi Whites in the final.
+In 1961, after the championship was made divisional-based, Pintoo began competing with the Khulna Division football team.